lindemer/cozy/README.md

     set(ZEPHYR_EXTRA_MODULES <absolute_path_to>/cozy)

-Add the following lined to your app's `prj.conf`:
+Add the following line to your app's `prj.conf`:

     CONFIG_COZY=y